Schneegans/Desktop-Cube/README.md

 #### The workspaces are not really arranged in a cuboid fashion.
 Should we change the name of the extension?

 That's a smart point!
-However, covering only 180°, ensures that no one notices that we cannot rotate the "cube" an entire round...
+However, covering only 180°, ensures that no one notices that we cannot rotate the "cube" for an entire round...